View Louis Jackson's Obituary on heralddemocrat.com and share memories

 |

+Louis Devin Jackson was born on January 5, 1991 in Denison, to Louis Sr. and Sherry Jackson.
+He gained his wings on June 16, 2019 to be with his heavenly father.

+Devin graduated from Denison High School in 2009 and attended Navarro College where he played football.
+He loved fishing and was a real cowboy.
+He was preceded in death by grandfather, G.L.
+Jackson; cousins, Andre Jackson, and Jocelyn Roberts.
+Those left to cherish his precious memories are his wife, Kristin Jackson; children, Larron and Legend Jackson, and their sister Ari-Simone Washington; parents, Louis Sr. and Sherry Jackson, all of Denison; sisters, Latisha Carter (Craig) of McKinney, and Latoya Sallis (Steven) of Las Colinas, TX; a host of nieces, nephews, cousins, and many other relatives, and friends.

-A funeral will be held at 11 a.m.
-Saturday, June 22 at Trinity Lighthouse Church in Denison.
-Viewing will be on Friday from 7 to 8 p.m. at Greater Coffey Memorial in Denison.
-Arrangements are under the direction of Cravens Funeral Home in Sherman.
+A celebration of life will be held at 11 a.m. on Saturday, June 22 at Trinity Lighthouse Church in Denison.
+Devin will be truly missed by those who knew him and loved him.
+Family night will be from 7 to 8 p.m. at Greater Coffey Memorial C.O.G.I.C.
+The Jackson family is under the personal care of Cravens Funeral Home in Sherman.

-He is survived by his parents, Louis and Sherry Jackson; his wife, Kristin Jackson; children, Larron and Legend Jackson and their sister, Ari-Simone Washington; sisters, Latisha Carter (Craig); Latoya Sallis (Steven).

 Read More